mojaloop/documentation/contributors-guide/tools-and-technologies/automated-license-scanning.md

 ]
 ```

-The license-scanner will pick out licenses that it finds in the `node_modules` folder, and if the license string is in the `failList` (using a fuzzy string search), the license-scanner will fail, unless the package is found in the whitelist.
+The license-scanner will pick out licenses that it finds in the `node_modules` folder, and if the license string is in the `failList` (using a fuzzy string search), the license-scanner will fail, unless the package is found in the allowlist.

-__Adding a new package to the whitelist:__
+__Adding a new package to the allowlist:__

-In addition to maintaining a blacklist of licenses, we whitelist packages that we have manually audited and are happy to include.
+In addition to maintaining a blocklist of licenses, we allowlist packages that we have manually audited and are happy to include.
 The most common case for this is packages that don't have a license entry in the `package.json` file, which the npm license scan tool lists as `UNKNOWN`.

-To add a package to the whitelist, simply add an entry to the `excludeList` in `config.toml`.
+To add a package to the allowlist, simply add an entry to the `excludeList` in `config.toml`.
 For example:
 ```toml
 excludeList = [
   "taffydb@2.6.2",